nvs-bench/nvs-bench/README.md

 With Beam's $30 per month free credits you should have plenty to iterate and try out new methods

 Note: beam's dockerfiles don't have layers cached yet but that is supposed to be coming soon.

+TODO: Write down some stuff about evaluation steps